cecad-imaging/qupath-extension-LMD/README.md

 ## LMD Support for QuPath
-This extension aims to provide a way of exporting segmentations created in QuPath to Leica's laser microdissection software.
-The goal is to provide an open-source solution for automating segmentation for the LMD7 microscope.
+This extension aims to provide an open-source solution for automating the segmentation process within Leica's laser microdissection software.
+It exports detections from QuPath to a file format compatible with LMD7.

 ### Installation
 Download a JAR file from releases and drag it into QuPath's main